 On the other hand, placing your cannabis plant in pot containers that are too big will make it hard for all the nutrients and water to reach the rooting systems.
 This can likewise result in the underdevelopment of your plants.

-Types of Pots For Your Cannabis Plants
+Types Of Pots For Your Cannabis Plants

-Pots for cannabis plants can be made with many kinds of material, each with their own sets of benefits and drawbacks.
+Pots for cannabis plants can be made with many kinds of material, each with its own sets of benefits and drawbacks.
 You may be familiar with these.
 When walking into a gardening shop, you are bound to have seen these types of pot containers.
 But how exactly do they differ from one another?
 Let’s take a look:

 - Plastic Containers – These are the most common forms of potting, most especially for commercial growers who will need a substantial amount of them.
-They come in very cheap prices but they still provide the essential elements.
-Proper drainage, water retention, and holding up the soil is important.
+They come at very cheap prices but they still provide the essential elements.
+Proper drainage, water retention, and holding up the soil are important.
 However, plastic containers may not be able to withstand harsh climates as well.
 Despite being made up of hard plastic, it is still plastic and may break easily.

 - Cloth Pots – This is something that recent growers have taken a keen interest in.
 Making pot containers out of fabric has surprisingly brought a lot of benefits that many people did not expect.
-The loose material of cloth will allow much more air flow into the growing medium.
+The loose material of cloth will allow much more airflow into the growing medium.
 This gives the rooting systems a lot of opportunities to develop fresh and healthy plants due to the added amount of CO2 and oxygen that they are exposed to.
 Additionally, cloth pots give a very good drainage system as water can easily pass through the creases in them without having to place any holes underneath.
 However, the unstable build will require growers to place some sort of support system to keep the pots upright.

 - Clay/Ceramic Pots – Lastly, we have clay or ceramic pots.
 These are much more used by personal growers and collectors who really invest a lot in their plants.
 They are the most durable and sturdy type of containers that people commonly use.
-These pots able to withstand large volumes of soil and can pretty much protect your plants’ roots from pests and rodents.
-It also have all the properties that your plants will need!
+These pots can withstand large volumes of soil and can pretty much protect your plants’ roots from pests and rodents.
+It also has all the properties that your plants will need!
 But they usually do not come with holes underneath so you will need to drill them yourself.
 Additionally, they tend to get quite heavy, making their mobility a lot harder than other types of pots.

 Using pots in your cannabis gardens is sort of the norm right now.
 Whether your crops are located indoors or outdoors, having your cannabis plant in pot containers will bring their benefits all the same.
 They are perfect for both beginner and experienced growers as they give an added layer of protection to your gardens!
 Moreover, pots are extremely accessible, making any grower capable of using them!